struktured/ocaml-gemini/README.md

 # Introduction

-This library implements the Gemini exchange v1 REST, Market Data web, and Order events websockets services.
+This library implements the Gemini exchange v1 REST, Market Data, and Order events websockets services.
 It is backed by cohttp-async and websockets-async to do the heavy lifting.
 A provisional console interface is also provided using s-expressions to encode request parameters.